blackcellltd/Detection-as-Code-Tools/README.md

 # Detection-as-Code Tools

 Detection-as-Code Tools is a **DaC** repository designed to standardize the creation, validation, and deployment of detection rules across multiple security platforms.
-It provides a structured, automation-ready framework that enables security engineering teams to manage detections as version-controlled code artifacts—improving consistency, traceability, reviewability, and operational scalability.
+It provides a structured, automation-ready framework that enables security engineering teams to manage detections as version-controlled code artifacts, improving consistency, traceability, reviewability, and operational scalability.

 The repository supports rule definition using **TOML for metadata and configuration**, **Sigma for detection logic**, and **Python-based tooling** for validation and SIEM deployment.